party-repl/clojure-party-repl/readme.md

 The first time you run shadow-cljs it will ask you to install stuff into the project directory.
 This is ok, it's all blocked by `.gitignore`.

-After running this you should see compiled JS dropped into the standard `lib` folder inside the `plugin/` directory.
-The `plugin/` directory is ultimately what gets published to Atom.
-The `lib/` folder is not under version control since it's a byproduct of the build process.
+After running this you should see compiled JS dropped into the standard `lib` folder.

 When using the shadow-cljs' `watch` mode, most changes will be automatically reloaded such as changes to ClojureScript functions and vars, however changes to menus and